 Offer your best writers a long-term agreement, such as three or six months, and ask whether they have a discount based on quantity.
 A long-term contract can ease a writer’s nerves about finding new work, and it means you won’t have to continue searching for new freelancers to scale your content efforts.

-Have you hired freelance writers to contribute to your blog or create content assets for your brand?
-What experiences have you had while scaling or outsourcing your content efforts?
-Share your experiences in the comments.
+Hire freelance writers to contribute to your blog or create content assets for your brand.